Skip to content

 Methods (brief)

-The study collected 298 meat samples from markets and analyzed As, Cd, Hg, and Pb by ICP-MS after pressure mineralization.
+The study collected 298 meat samples from two markets in the Shuchinsk-Burabay resort zone between March 2018 and May 2020 and analyzed As, Cd, Hg, and Pb by ICP-MS (Agilent Technologies 7700) after pressure mineralization, following SOP IC-SOP-M-E-002 based on BS EN 15763:2009.
+No arsenic or mercury speciation was performed.

 Implications